Hessamedean/Hessamedean/README.md

 <h2 align="center">📝 About Me 📝</h2>
 <br/>
 <div align="center">
     Hi there!
 I'm Hessamedean, a junior smart contract developer with a passion for blockchain technology.
-I'm currently deep diving into Solidity, aiming to create secure, upgradeable, and gas-efficient smart contracts.
+I'm currently deep-diving into Solidity, aiming to create secure, upgradeable, and gas-efficient smart contracts.
 My goal is to maximize user experience through efficient code.
 I'm always eager to learn more and connect with others who share my enthusiasm for blockchain.
 </div>

 <hr/>